-Halibut is a lean white fish that’s firm and flaky with mild flavor.
-The biggest challenge in preparing halibut is avoid overcooking it.
+Halibut is a lean white fish that’s firm and flaky with a mild flavor.
+The biggest challenge in preparing halibut is that it’s so easy to be overcooked.
 There is a very short window of the perfect doneness with traditional methods like grilling, pan-searing and baking.
 Even slightly overcooked halibut can be dry and chewy!

-Enter sous vide – a French cooking technique eliminates short windows of time for perfect doneness.
+Enter sous vide!
+It’s a French cooking technique that eliminates short windows of time for perfect doneness.
 The food is vacuum-sealed in a bag and then cooked to a very precise temperature in a water bath.
 If you are new to sous vide, here is a sous vide cooking guide that you’ll find everything you need to know.

 How to cook sous vide halibut

 - Season the fish: garlic, butter, salt, pepper, and fresh thyme.
 I recommend using unsalted butter so that you can control the salt leve.
 I also like adding lemon slices for some tangy flavor.
 The combination of garlic and butter with fish is simply irresistible.
 Trust me when I say garlic butter makes a good halibut the best halibut!

 - Vacuum seal the halibut: Add seasoned halibut and lemon into a zip-lock bag in one single layer.
 Vacuum seal it using the “water displacement” technique: seal all but one corner of the bag.
 Slowly place it in the water bath, making sure everything below the zip-line is covered by water.
 Then seal the rest of the bag.

 - Sous vide cook: Place the vacuum-sealed bag in the sous vide warm water bath and cook it for 30-60 minutes at 132°F (55.6°C).

 - Finish with searing: A really quick searing adds a beautiful browned look to the fish.